-A draft SEIS II has been completed that addresses alternatives to the proposed action.
+A SEIS II has been completed that addresses alternatives to the proposed action.
 The recommended plan was determined to be the least environmentally damaging of the alternatives studied in detail.
 The no action alternative was determined not to be practical.
 The proposed action will protect life safety, existing public infrastructure, and private homes and businesses.
-Deposition of fill material associated with construction requirements for the Mississippi River and Tributaries Project, Mississippi River Levees Project, would adversely impact 365.5 acres of forested wetlands, 506.3 acres of farmed wetlands, and 4.1 acres of open water.
+Approximately 1,006 acres of forested wetlands, 1,646 acres of farmed wetlands, 6 acres of open water, and 5 acres of brackish marsh would incur some adverse impacts associated with construction requirements for the Mississippi River and Tributaries Project, Mississippi River Levees Project.
+Deposition of fill material, would result in the permanent filling 365.5 acres of forested wetlands, 506.3 acres of farmed wetlands, and 4.1 acres of open water.
 The proposed project features were designed to avoid to the extent practicable, wetlands and waters of the United States.
 Incorporated into the project's design were avoid, minimize, and environmental design measures that will lessen adverse impacts to wetlands.
 Project-induced adverse impacts to wetlands would be fully compensated.